kaapana/kaapana/docs/source/glossary.rst

     operator
       An Airflow operator is a Python class that represents a single task within a :term:`DAG<dag>`.
       This allows for the reuse of operators as building blocks across multiple DAG definitions.
-      Operators can also run tasks by running a Docker :term:`container<container>`.
+      Operators can also run tasks by running a :term:`container<container>`.
       This makes the execution of operators heavily scalable.

     server